atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 143
 As soon as the last word was out of her mouth, stie ran to Mrs. Selby, and informed her that they Should soon lose Sir Thomas and Lady Lumley.
 /
-Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied — It is impossible— — down on purpose to live retired, and to Save money; it is not at all likely, therefore, that they should return to London."
+Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied --It is impossible----down on purpose to live retired, and to Save money; it is not at all likely, therefore, that they should return to London."
 Molly answered, I am pretty Sure, ‘‘ that my intelligence is true, as my Sister received it from Mr. Lumley. —
 «